 This chapter describes how to define measures.
-It discusses the following topics:

 The system automatically creates a measure whose default name is Count.
 To override this default name, specify the Count measure caption option for the cube; see “Specifying Cube Options,” earlier in this book.